top of page

 JetBlue Refund Timelines

-If a refund was promised and doesn’t arrive within that window, escalation is appropriate.
+If a refund promised to you doesn’t arrive in this window, escalation is appropriate.

 Lost or Damaged Baggage with JetBlue